eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 !!! note
     Using the [osmWebWizard tool](OSMWebWizard.md), may be the easiest way to get a network but the process works with every (geo referenced) SUMO network.

-The process works best with a network which comes from OpenStreetMap.
+The process works best with a network which comes from OpenStreetMap and also has public transport lines data (see [ptLines output](../Networks/Further_Outputs.md#public_transport_lines)).
 The network should contain edges for all traffic types (modes) you want to model and the relevant edge types.
 The script currently supports the following mapping: